- Dept Admin

 You should have an undergraduate degree in physics or a closely related subject, with a minimum grade-point-average of B or 3.0 (A = best grade = 4.0).
 Your degree should include undergraduate courses in electromagnetism (level of Griffiths), classical mechanics (Marion or Taylor), thermal physics (Kittel), and quantum physics (Griffiths, Eisberg or Leighton).
 If your background is weak in any of these areas, we can arrange for you to spend part of your first year as a graduate student taking some of our advanced undergraduate classes.

 You can earn a M.S. and/or a Ph.D. in physics.
 The M.S. usually takes 2 years, and the Ph.D. takes about three additional years beyond the M.S.
 The M.S. degree can be earned either through thesis or non-thesis options.
 Entering students who already have a M.S. degree from another institution can usually begin a Ph.D. program immediately.
+For current undergraduate OSU Physics majors there is an Accelerated Master’s Platform (AMP) program that allows students to begin work toward an M.S. while still an undergraduate.

 Students who earn graduate degrees in Physics find employment in a variety of industries, in government laboratories, and in academia.
 Our graduates are presently employed by leading industries and universities in the U.S., and many of our foreign students have returned to their home countries to important academic positions.